g-merrill/making-a-flask-react-app-from-scratch/README.md

 …
 ```
+48)
 ```
 $ flask run
 ```
-) Open Postman
+49) Open Postman
-) Change method to POST and navigate to http://localhost:5000/api/add_item
+50) Change method to POST and navigate to http://localhost:5000/api/add_item
-) Click the Body tab
+51) Click the Body tab
-) Make sure the dropdown on the right is set to JSON
+52) Make sure the dropdown on the right is set to JSON
-) Select 'raw' as the input type and enter something like :
+53) Select 'raw' as the input type and enter something like :
 ```
 {
 	"name" : "Greg",
 	"description" : "Learning how to build a flask/react app from scratch!"
 }
 ```
-) Click send
+54) Click send
-) Should receive the Done message if everything works out
+* Should receive the Done message if everything works out
+-------------- ITEM READ-ALL ROUTE (THE 'R' IN CRUD) --------------
-) Back in VS Code terminal, type :
+55) Back in VS Code terminal, type :
 ```
 $ sqlite3 api/database.db
 select * from item
 ```
-) You should see your entry there!
+You should see your entry there!

-) In api/views.py :
+56) In api/views.py :
 ```
 …